FZJ-JSC/JUBE/docs/faq.rst

                  |               |           13

 The different ``<analyse>`` were not combined.
-So you end up with independet result lines for each workpackage. *JUBE* doesn't see possible step dependencies in this point the user has to set the dependcies manually:
+So you end up with independet result lines for each workpackage. *JUBE* does not see possible step dependencies in this point the user has to set the dependcies manually:

 .. code-block:: xml